Anxiety Disorders

 Phobias and Irrational Fears

-A person with phobia feels unrealistic or exaggerated fear of a particular object, activity or situation that in reality presents little to no danger.
-He may go to great lengths to avoid the object of the fear.
-Unfortunately, avoidance only strengthens the phobia.
+A person with a phobia feels unrealistic or exaggerated fear of a particular object, activity, or situation that, in reality, presents little to no danger.
+He may go to great lengths to avoid the object of fear, but unfortunately, avoidance only strengthens the phobia.

 There are many different types of phobias.
-Common phobias include fear of animals (such as snakes and spiders), fear of flying, fear of heights, and etc.
+Common phobias include fear of animals (such as snakes and spiders), fear of flying, and fear of heights.

 Panic Attacks and Panic Disorder